Delta-Kronecker/Tor-Bridges-Collector/README.md

+## If you find this helpful, don’t forget to ⭐ star it

 # Tor Bridges Collector & Archive

 This repository automatically collects, validates, and archives Tor bridges.
 A GitHub Action runs every 1 hours to fetch new bridges from the official Tor Project.